Call center quality monitoring: A supervisor's perspective

 Learn more about how you can use AI to improve your customer service.

-We don’t need special hardware, and I can use the call center analytics tools to monitor agent activity in real time, including everything from call volume to hold queue metrics.
+We don’t need special hardware, and I can use the contact center analytics tools to monitor agent activity in real time, including everything from call volume to hold queue metrics.
 Even though my agents are working from home, we can still provide a smooth customer experience.

 👉 Dialpad tip: